 Kominka Zakka

-Kato Tozan Eggplant Chawan
+Kato Tohzan Eggplant Chawan

-Kato Tozan Eggplant Chawan
+Kato Tohzan Eggplant Chawan

 *SHIPPING OPTIONS VARY DEPENDING ON THE DESTINATION, PLEASE SCROLL TO THE END OF THIS LISTING FOR MORE DETAILS.

-This listing is for a Kyo-ware chawan made around 30 years ago by Kato Tozan.
+This listing is for a Mino-ware chawan made around 30 years ago by Kato Tohzan.
 It is wheel-thrown and decorated with hand-painted depictions of eggplants.
 The beloved eggplant holds special meaning in Japan, it is seen as particularly good luck if your first dream in the New Year includes Mt.
 Fuji, a hawk, and an eggplant.
 It is also said the eggplant was the favourite food of the shogun Tokugawa Ieyasu.
 Eggplants also happen to be one of Japan’s more popular summer vegetables, and this is because they are believed to have a cooling effect on the body.
 Another traditional use is the making of decorations for the annual Obon festival.
 Obon is a festival for commemorating the spirits of ancestors.
 Eggplants and cucumbers are transformed into horses and oxen by adding makeshift legs made out of chopsticks.
 The spirits are then safely transported to and from the ancestral home.
 The signature of the potter can be found on the bottom, and it comes with a paper storage box.

 Sizes